karolpiateknet/karolpiateknet.github.io/_posts/2022-05-28-UnCrackable-Level-1-Tutorial.md

 });
 ```

-## Solution 3: Change static code using apktool
+## Solution 3: Changing static code using apktool

-In this section we will use Apktool to change application behaviour to get success alert without getting the hidden key.

 ### What is Apktool?

-Apktool can decode the application code to [smali](https://github.com/JesusFreke/smali), which can be modified and rebuild to working application with modified static code.
+Apktool decodes the application code to [smali](https://github.com/JesusFreke/smali), which can be modified and rebuild to working application with modified code.

 [Installation doc](https://ibotpeaches.github.io/Apktool/install/)

 ### Solution

-Using apktool we can bypass root detection and secret check function to get the success alert, as previously it was done in [Frida section](https://github.com/karolpiateknet/Android-Security-UnCrackable-Level-1#overriding-root-detection-checks).
+similarly to [Frida solution](### Bypass value check function) apktool can change code and bypass root detection and secret check function to get the success alert.

-Let's see how we can achieve that.

-1. First we need to decompile apk file using command:
+1. Firstly apk file have to be decompiled with command:

+    ```console
-    `apktool d UnCrackable-Level1.apk`
+    apktool d UnCrackable-Level1.apk
+    ```

-    We will receive the application smali code with project structure:
+    It will generate the application smali code with project structure:

     ![Project structure](/assets/images/posts/UnCrackable1/uncrackable1-project-structure.png)

-    As we can see structure is basically the same as it was with jadx tool.
+    Strcture is the same as it was with Jadx tool.

-2. Find proper smali a.smali file
+2. Find proper smali *a.smali* file

-    As previously we need to return false inside root detection functions and secret check function.
+    As previously, root detection functions and secret check function needs to be bypassed and return false.
-    Inside uncrakable1 directory we can see the a.smali file there which contains the secret check function.

-    The method is quite long comparing to Java code:
+    Inside uncrakable1 directory the a.smali file contains the secret check function, but the method is quite long comparing to Java code:

     ```
     .method public static a(Ljava/lang/String;)Z